Maria Artiaga, Ph.D.

 Kindergarten-A Bilingual Teacher

-My name is Esperanza Pizarro and I am a kindergarten teacher at Raices del Saber.
-I have a master’s degree in early childhood education with a bilingual endorsement from New Mexico State University.
+My name is Esperanza Pizarro, and I am a kindergarten teacher at Raices del Saber.
+I have a master’s degree in early childhood education from New Mexico State University with a bilingual endorsement.
 I am happy to be part of this team and work with amazing teachers.
 My first language is Spanish, and I am passionate about bilingual education.
 I want to make a difference in our community and look forward to supporting the learning path of my students.

 epizarro@raicesdelsaber.org